cav119/Video-Chat-Web-App/README.md

 ## TODO (by priority)
+- Clean out the css style code for the ROOM page
 - LIMIT number of users in a room to 2 (do it client side or maybe server side)
 - verify account firebase
 - Factor out frontend code from login and signup views